catalyst-cloud/catalystcloud-docs/source/backups.rst

 backups on the cloud as well as ways to automate the backup process.

-The main method of backing up your instances will be through the in built backup commands using openstack.
+The main method of backing up your instances will be through the in built backup commands using Openstack.
 Alternatively, we also discuss ways that you can use `Duplicity`_ to create backups as well.

 .. _Duplicity: http://duplicity.nongnu.org/

-The main distinction between the two is that the default openstack backup creates new volume resource that hold a copy of your data from the point in time you decide to back up your data.
+The main distinction between the two is that the default Openstack backup creates new volume resource that holds a copy of your data from the point in time you decided to back up your data.
 While Duplicity creates a file-orientated backup, allowing you to perform file-level restoration from your backup.